Beattock Summit

 Beattock Summit is the highest point of the West Coast Main Line (WCML) railway and of the A74(M) motorway as they cross between Dumfries and Galloway and South Lanarkshire in south west Scotland.

+The height of the summit reached by the A74(M) motorway is 1,033 feet (315 m) above sea level.
+The adjacent railway reaches a slightly lower elevation of 1016 ft.
+The summit is the watershed between the River Clyde to the north and Evan Water, a tributary of the River Annan to the south.

 Railway history

-The highest point on the Caledonian Railway Main Line north of the border (built by the Caledonian Railway and opened on 15 February 1848), it is located 52 miles (83 km) south of Glasgow Central and 349 miles (558 km) north of London Euston stations.
+The summit is the highest point on the Caledonian Railway Main Line north of the border (built by the Caledonian Railway and opened on 15 February 1848), it is located 52 miles (83 km) south of Glasgow Central and 349 miles (558 km) north of London Euston stations.
+It is 62 miles (100 km) north of the second highest point on the WCML - Shap Summit in Cumbria.